OhmGeek/ITBot/README.md

 # How to use
 You will need to register a page with Facebook developer, and then create an app and find/generate all the webhook details necessary.
 You then need to create a new folder called config, with a file in called 'default.json' which contains all the details.
 I will add an example one soon.

-I hope you enjoy :)
+I hope this helps you :)